-We've recently launched a new site for our long time client OUCH(uk) which uses a combination of Drupal and CiviCRM, a massively functional database system, which provides the foundation for them to take their organisation to the next level.
+We've recently developed and launched a new site for our long-time client OUCH(UK).
+It uses a combination of Drupal, CiviCRM web design and CiviCRM development, which provides the foundation for them to take their organisation to the next level.

 1. Manage Members